-When building a three-fund portfolio, choosing the right international ETF is crucial for diversification and cost efficiency.
+When building a three-fund portfolio, choosing the right international ETF is important for diversification and cost efficiency.
 VXUS (Vanguard Total International Stock ETF) and IXUS (iShares Core MSCI Total International Stock ETF) are two leading options.
-Here's a quick breakdown:

 Quick Comparison